MatchdayGuide

 Everton FC Ticket Marketplaces

 Ticket resale platforms operate independently of Everton FC and Matchday Guide.
-Clubs reserve the right to refuse entry for unauthorized tickets.
-All purchases are at your own risk.
-We recommend choosing vendors with buyer protection and checking ratings on Trustpilot.
+Clubs reserve the right to refuse entry for unauthorized tickets, so any resale purchase is at your own risk.

 LiveFootballTickets.com